GeorgeWang26/scoutingApp/readme.txt

-use driver to veiw data in database
+use driver to veiw data in database, as if they were requested from client